darshanpandhi/darshanpandhi.github.io/README.md

 ## Terminology

-The following terms are used throughout the README and hence have been defined here
+The following terms are used throughout the README and hence have been defined here in one place.

 - [**Markdown**](https://www.markdownguide.org/)